 The Company adopts a defined contribution plan in accordance with the Labor Pension Act of the R.O.C.
 Under the Labor Pension Act, the Company will make monthly contributions of no less than 6% of the employees' monthly wages to the employees' individual pension accounts.
 The Company has made monthly contributions of 6% of each individual employee's salaries or wages to employees' pension accounts.

-Expenses under the defined contribution plan for the years ended 31 December 2021 and 2020 are NT\$11,181 thousand and NT\$4,953 thousand, respectively.
+Expenses under the defined contribution plan for the years ended 31 December 2022 and 2021 were NT\$5,915 thousand and NT\$11,181 thousand, respectively.

 Defined benefits plan